 We use data from Consensus Economics to analyze the efficiency of forecasts for ten macroeconomic variables (GDP, CPI, unemployment, etc) of the G7countries.
 The aim of the paper is to identify the sources of the inefficiencies and the time it takes for economic news to be incorporated into forecasts.
 Following a large empirical literature, we first find that forecast revisions are inefficient and positively auto-correlated.
 We then use the multi-dimensional nature of our data (24 monthly forecasts for each event, 10 variables, 17 years, 7 countries) to investigate in some detail the dynamics of forecast revisions.
 The novelty of the paper is to investigate the relationship between the forecast revisions of the different variables.
-We estimate for each country a VAR model using the forecast revisions for the ten variables.
-The impulse response functions provide evidence of the linkages between the forecasts of the different variables.
-We find that the diagonal elements are significant, implying that forecasters attempt to 'smooth' their revisions.
+We estimate for each country a VAR model using the forecasts of the different variables.
+The impulse response functions provide evidence of the linkages between the forecast revisions.
 The main result is that the off-diagonal elements are often significant, meaning that the forecast revisions of one variable can impact the future forecast revisions of the other variables.
 We find that GDP forecast revisions 'drive' revisions for all the other variables, except inflation.
 This indicates that forecasters could improve forecast accuracy for such variables by incorporating GDP news as soon as possible, thus improving efficiency and reducing the persistence of forecast revisions.